jaytimm/newmexico-political-data/README.md

 -   Precinct boundaries are from the 2020 redistricting cycle
 -   District assignments in the boundary file are derived from election result data
--   **Important:** While precinct-level election data goes back to 2000, the precinct boundary map is only valid for precinct results from 2022 onward (when the 2020 redistricting boundaries took effect).
+-   **Important:** While precinct-level election data goes back to 2004, the precinct boundary map is only valid for precinct results from 2022 onward (when the 2020 redistricting boundaries took effect).
     Earlier election results use different precinct boundaries that do not match this map.
--   **2000/2002 Data:** Precinct-level data is not available for 2000 and 2002 elections.
-These years only have county-level results, which were processed from separate files in the `adds` folder.
-The adds files contain election results in a different format than the main data files and were converted to match the standard structure.
+-   **Adds Files:** Some 2000 and 2002 election results are not included in the larger online database queries from the Secretary of State website and must be individually downloaded.
+These files are stored in the `adds` folder and contain election results in a different format than the main data files.
+They were converted to match the standard structure and combined with the main dataset.
-    These files are not included in the larger online database queries from the Secretary of State website and must be individually downloaded.
-County-level totals are available for these years, but precinct-level breakdowns are not.

 ## Quick Start